 2. Create safety agreements.
 You may need to protect teens from clear dangers as they move towards adulthood.
 One obvious example is avoiding driving and drinking.
-Agree that they can always call you for a ride with no fear of punishment.
+I agree that they can always call you for a ride with no fear of punishment.

 3. Discuss values.
 Teens will look to their peers for fashion advice but they still need your guidance on moral and ethical issues.
 Respect their growing maturity and discuss the complex issues that come along with getting more privileges like driving and dating.

 Fostering independence is a precious and lasting gift you can give your child.
-Offering this to them will help them develop self esteem and achieve their goals.
-Our sense of freedom often depends more on our mind than on our environment.
-Give your child an early start in building the confidence and self discipline necessary to live independently.
+Offering this to them will help them develop self-esteem and achieve their goals.
+Our sense of freedom often depends more on our minds than on our environment.
+Give your child an early start in building the confidence and self-discipline necessary to live independently.

 External Resource Related To Raising Children To Be Independent And Responsible

-Kiddie Academy: Raising Responspible, Independent Children.
+Kiddie Academy: Raising Responsible, Independent Children.
 How to rear responsible children from toddlers to young kids, to tweens and teens.